Turning Parenting Fails Into Growth Opportunities

 What is a “parenting fail”?

-When you think of the most epic fails in parenting you might be thinking of a bad spray tan, or those awkward pajama day family pictures that get spread on the internet.
-However, in parenting, epic fails have nothing to do with a bad picture day or a poorly thought-out bathing suit tan, a parenting fail is generally known by many as one way to describe an incident where you make a mistake in your role as a parent.
+When you think of the most epic fails in parenting, you might be thinking of a bad spray tan or those awkward pajama day family pictures that get spread on the internet.
+However, in parenting, epic fails have nothing to do with a bad picture day or a poorly thought-out bathing-suit tan; a parenting fail is generally known as an incident in which you make a mistake in your role as a parent.
 For most parents, their mistakes aren't made public or things that result in hate mail.
-Rather, they are small moments that become learning opportunities that help grow a loving, experienced family.
+Instead, they are small moments that become learning opportunities, helping grow a loving, experienced family.

-Even good parents make mistakes while raising a family and it is not bad parenting to have fails on occasion.
-Growth can be the result of adversity, and when you learn from your missteps, you might become a better parent and model healthy behavior for your child.
+Even good parents make mistakes while raising a family and it is not bad parenting to have failures on occasion.
+Growth can result from adversity, and when you learn from your missteps, you might become a better parent and model healthy behavior for your child.

 “There is no such thing as a perfect parent.
 So just be a real one.” — Sue Atkins